Fulfillment Center vs. Warehouse: Comparison

 With a full, specialized staff of fulfillment experts, a fulfillment center can also typically get your product into the hands of your customers quicker, and with better packing and presentation to improve the customer experience and help ensure future order placements.

-If you're a business owner and are tired of the burden of storing, packing, and shipping products, our fulfillment company can help!
+Warehouses and fulfillment centers each have their specific purpose.
+If you're a business owner and are tired of the burden of storing, packing, and shipping products, The Fulfillment Lab is a fulfillment company that can help!
 Our fulfillment services include:

 - Reliable global fulfillment and eCommerce fulfillment